 Leaks around your chimney aren’t always obvious, but they can cause catastrophic structural damage if not repaired.
-Moisture enters your home and can damage your drywall, wood, ceiling and lighting fixtures – and not just in the attic.
-Mold and mildew often grow as result of water penetration, and they can further damage your home and generate health risks.
+Moisture enters your home and can damage your drywall, wood, ceiling, and lighting fixtures – and not just in the attic.
+Mold and mildew often grow as a result of water penetration, and they can further damage your home and generate health risks.

 The Flashing Process

 The good news for homeowners is that a leaking roof is often caused by failures of the chimney flashing or other areas where the roof meets outdoor connections.
 Flashing can be repaired without installing a new roof.
 Cracked flashing is the most common cause of a leaking roof because flashing wears out faster than roofing materials.

 A professional roofer will clean your chimney area and remove any existing tar and metal.
 The roofer will inspect your roof for rot, leaks, and damage before making any necessary repairs.